sinabolouki/fourinarow_analyses/README.md

 This repository containes the code to analyze the Four in a Row Development data

+Run "Parse fourinarow data.ipynb" in the folder "Experiment code" and add your participant numbers in cell 55 along with the correct directory and datafile name.

 Data quality checks:
-Run "fourinarow data quality checks.ipynb" located in the Four_in_a_row_Analyses folder
 - There should be 22 games per subject (2 of wich are practise)
 - Number of wins per subject should be about 2/3
 - Number of subject moves (should be at minimum about 150)